 Take a Tour at Crab Island Rum Distillery

 Vieques sports its own distillery called Crab Island Rum Distillery.
 This distillery is the first handcrafted distillery in Vieques, and it creates rum with coffee and orange infusions.
-You can take tours, taste some samples and buy the rum at the location too.
+You can take tours, taste some samples, and buy the rum at the location too.

 Mingle with Locals at Punta Arenas Beach

-Enjoy the morning in one of the local’s favorite beaches, Punta Arenas.
+Enjoy the morning on one of the local’s favorite beaches, Punta Arenas.
 During the weekends, this beach is a popular stop for catamarans and boats coming from the main island.
 Also known as Green Beach, Punta Arenas is another nice spot for snorkeling and seeing turtles.

 Enjoy the Local Food